BrawlBuddy/scraper_results/README.md

 # scraper_results

 JSON output of our Brawl Stars API scrapper.
 Sorted by country of club.
+In the process of developing the 'formatter' which converts the scrapper's output to form usable by the Brawler Manager.

 ## Picking Process